 The Flower Dome is the largest glass greenhouse in the world!
 This dome showcases flowers and plants that are found in the Mediterranean and semi-arid regions.
-Find African Baobab trees, desert succulents, an olive grove and more.
+Find African Baobab trees, desert succulents, an olive grove, and more.

-The Supertrees also act as air venting ducts, rainwater collectors and solar power generators!
+The supertrees also act as air venting ducts, rainwater collectors, and solar power generators!
 Aside from their useful functions, though, they are also a sight to behold and provide an amazing show of light and sounds through the Gardens each night.

 Take a trip up the 16-story high supertrees and experience the exhilarating skywalk for just $6 per person.
 Then, settle into a comfy spot on the grass and wait for the 8 pm Lights and Music Show, which shows off the beauty of the Supertree Grove!

-After spending your first day engaging in the cultural side of Singapore, take this second day to bring out your fun side.
-Sentosa Island is known as The State of Fun”.
+After spending your first day engaging in the cultural side of Singapore, take this second day to bring out your fun side – Sentosa Island being “The State of Fun”.
 Man-made beaches, water parks, roller coaster rides and so much more bring crowds of people to this man-made island!

 Sentosa is full of fun and playful things to do.
 Whether you’re looking for a bustling day heaped with adventure or a more chilled day seeing the sights and lazing on the beach, you’ll find your perfect fit here!
 Once you have reached the island, there are a few stops you should definitely make, which we’ve mentioned below.